 La Charité-sur-Loire is one of several Villes des Livres (Cities of Books) in France.
 There are many antiquarian bookstores in the village which provide an excellent opportunity to purchase ancient documents, maps and books on the town, the region, the country or the topic of your choice.

 The temperature of the Nivernais around La Charité-sur-Loire is very moderate.
 The town is located 'south of the rain and north of the heat' in one of the few remaining profoundly French areas of the country.
 The region abounds in wheat, canola and sunflower fields.
 Forests and rolling vineyards extend for miles.
 There are many public walks and bicycle paths which take you through the fields and forests where wild flowers such as lilies of the valley and carpets of bluebells are abundant.

 La Charité-sur-Loire was founded about the seventh century and was originally named Seyr (City of Light).
 It is located on one of the Paths of Saint-Jacques de Compostelle taken by pilgrims from various points in Europe to the Spanish city of Santiago de Compostela.
-The generosity of the Cluny monks to the pilgrims following the Compostelle Route caused Seyr to be renamed La Charité-sur- Loire.
+The generosity of the Cluny monks to the pilgrims following the Compostelle Route caused Seyr to be renamed La Charité-sur- Loire in 1050.

-The magnificent 12th century Cluniac priory church of Notre Dame in the heart of this medieval village was named a UNESCO World Heritage site in 1998.
+The magnificent 11th century Cluniac priory church of Notre Dame in the heart of this medieval village was named a UNESCO World Heritage site in 1998.
 You can wander through the cloisters of the Cluny monks and see remnants of the old walls that protected them from many raiders including the Vikings.
-The Benedictine Park, adjacent to the Cathedral, features the ruins of a Romanesque church dating from the 11th century.
+The Benedictine Park, adjacent to the Cathedral, features the ruins of the Saint Laurent, Romanesque church dating from the 10th century.
 The Park is the site of many concerts held each summer.